The story

 We can use the insight for reaching a valid \(n \leq m\) to recover \(n\) and \(m\) given an inequality.
 What would be the type of a function doing that?
 We could try the following.

-and types of that kind don’t have inhabitants.
+n and m have kind Nat and types of that kind

 In a dependently-typed language this wouldn’t be an issue because there is no distinction between terms and types, so every entity, let it be term or type, can survive compilation.